 Downtown retail was slowly dying, as was the dense corridor on McDowell between 12th Street and 18th Street called "the Miracle Mile."
 This included the lush, stately Good Samaritan Hospital campus, replaced 20 years later by the brutal spaceship building that remains today.
 Malls were flourishing, including Park Central, Tower Plaza, Thomas Mall and Chris-Town, named after farmer Chris Harri.
 Many of the downtown merchant princes were dead or ailing.
 Others, notably Goldwater's, moved to the malls.

 Even so, downtown was still a lively place in the early- and mid-decade.
-The iconic Valley National Bank sign turned from atop the Professional Building (when the sign was taken down in the '70s, it was thrown away).
+The iconic Valley National Bank neon sign turned from atop the Professional Building (when the sign was taken down in the '70s, it was thrown away).
 Entire blocks of buildings were intact and filled with small businesses and shops.
 Penney's, Newberry's, Woolworth's, Walgreens and Hanny's were among the larger retailers that remained.
 The Westward Ho was still a prestigious hotel, hosting presidents and other notables, its Turquoise Room, Thunderbird Room and Top of the Ho still cherished and in demand.
 I went to movies at the Paramount (Orpeum) and elegant art deco Fox theaters.

-Legislators still did business at the Hotel Adams coffee shop, the original Tom's Tavern and the Flame.
+Legislators still did the public's business at the Hotel Adams coffee shop, the original Tom's Tavern and the Flame.
 Greyhound and Trailways bus depots sat across from each other at Van Buren and First Street, and Union Station saw seven passenger trains a day.
 (The Jet Age was upon us; in 1964, Sky Harbor opened its new East Terminal with a stunning mural).
 The produce district was still busy and the Deuce retained its seedy glory, pawn shops, bars and army-navy surplus stores.
 Phoenix Union High School was the biggest in the state.
-Madison Square Garden on Seventh Avenue was a popular venue.
+Madison Square Garden on Seventh Avenue was a popular venue for boxing.
 Nearly all of this would change for the worse over the course of the decade.

-Phoenix built out aggressively, but all the homebuilders were local.
+Phoenix annexed and built out aggressively, but all the homebuilders were local.
 John F. Long's Maryvale was popular; Del Webb's Sun City opened, and subdivisions proliferated in Deer Valley, Moon Valley, south Scottsdale and into the citrus groves of Arcadia.
 John C. Lincoln Hospital opened in Sunnyslope in 1965.
-Even so, much of the pleasing fabric of the city remained, with surrounding belts of citrus groves and agriculture (acres under cultivation would reach a peak in the '60s), the Japanese Gardens along two-lane Baseline Road, and then largely untouched desert.
+Still, much of the pleasing fabric of the old city remained, with surrounding belts of citrus groves and agriculture (acres under cultivation would reach a peak in the '60s), the Japanese Gardens along two-lane Baseline Road, and then largely untouched desert.
 Glendale, Mesa and Tempe were separated from each other and Phoenix — in the case of Tempe that separation included the still-thriving Tovrea stockyards, feet lots and slaughterhouses.

 The economy was more diverse than today.
 With its agricultural bounty, Phoenix shipped trainloads out to the nation, not merely receiving railcars of lumber and automobiles.
 Efforts to bring high-technology industries that originated in the 1940s bore full fruit in the 1960s, with giant Motorola, along with AiResearch, Sperry Rand and Kaiser Aircraft.
 General Electric establishing computer manufacturing.
-This was a substantial achievement because of the lack of a skilled workforce, especially at first, and no major university engineering school (ASU had only become a university in 1958 — and would get its signature Frank Lloyd Wright Gammage Auditorium in 1964 — against the vehement opposition of the UofA).
+This was a substantial achievement because of the lack of a skilled workforce, especially at first, and no major university engineering school (ASU had only become a university in 1958 — and would get its signature Frank Lloyd Wright-designed Gammage Auditorium in 1964 — against the vehement opposition of the UofA).
 Real estate was big business — and land fraud an ongoing scandal — but it was not the driving force behind the region's economy as it would come to be in the future.
 When Greyhound Corp. relocated its headquarters from Chicago, Phoenix leaders expected many more corporations to follow (they didn't).